entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 > - [Carr, 1991](https://academic.oup.com/zoolinnean/article-abstract/103/4/349/2725455); [Carr and Hlavin, 2010](https://academic.oup.com/zoolinnean/article/159/1/195/2608083).

 [*Heintzosteus brevis*](https://deepbone.cn/public/#/explor?s_id=169310&functionId=Deepbone_header_searchResultOpen) (Heintz, 1929)
-> Pragian, 410.8, 407.6
+> **Geological range.** Pragian, 410.8, 407.6

-> Laurentia

-> - Austfjord Member, Wood Bay Formation, Dicksonfjorden-Austfjorden area, Svalbard (Spitsbergen).
+> - **Occurrence.** Austfjord Member, Wood Bay Formation, Dicksonfjorden-Austfjorden area, Svalbard (Spitsbergen).
+> - **Holotype and referred specimens.** See Goujet (1984).
+> - **Diagnosis.** See Goujet (1984).
+> - **Remarks.** The holotype of *Heintzosteus brevis* was originally assigned to *Arctolepis* (“Jaekelaspis”) by Heintz (1929), primarily because both taxa share a pineal plate that extends posteriorly to contact the central plates, thereby separating paired preorbital plates.
+However, Goujet (1984) re-examined the holotype and noted that several details in the original reconstruction, including the sutures of the skull roof and the course of the sensory grooves, had been inaccurately interpreted.
+He further showed that *H. brevis* differs from *Arctolepis* in the morphology of the rostral region, particularly in the relatively narrow rostral plate, which suggests the retention of postnasal plates rather than the highly specialized condition seen in *Arctolepis*, where the pastnasal plates are absent.
+Although *Heintzosteus* shares numerous similarities with *Arctolepis* in the overall architecture of the trunk shield, Goujet (1984) concluded that these differences warranted the erection of a separate genus while retaining both taxa within Arctolepididae.
-> - [Goujet 1984].
+> - **Key References.** Heintz, 1929; [Goujet 1984].

 [*Heterostius ingens*](https://deepbone.cn/public/#/explor?s_id=2455&functionId=Deepbone_header_searchResultOpen) Asmuss, 1856
 > upper Eifelian, 389.6, 387.7